Technigo/project-survey/README.md

 - There should be a submit button.
 When pressed your app should hide the input form and show a summary of the user's submissions.
 - Your site should follow accessibility guidelines

-I would focus more on styleing and to also break down the CSS into components
+I would focus more on styleing and to also break down the CSS into components.

 ## View it live